The Most Famous Places First

 Located in Aurora – Pioneer life is re-created through educational demonstrations and hands-on fun.

-Located in Chicago – Connect play and learning in fun spaces such as WaterWays, Tinkering Lab, Dinosaur Expedition and Treehouse Trails.
+Play in fun spaces such as WaterWays, Tinkering Lab, Dinosaur Expedition and Treehouse Trails.

 Located in Glenview – Interactive, hands-on exhibits for children ages birth to eight.

-Located in Aurora – Drop in to see about 100 animals in this zoo-in-a park.
+In Aurora – Drop in to see about 100 animals in this zoo-in-a park.

 Search for Science Museums Worldwide